razorfish/technologyblog/content/post/2014-05-19-publicissapient-6th-tech-summit.md

 Join us to boost your tech IQ, connect with old friends and meet your future partners.

 _Attendance at the Tech Summit is by invite only.
-Please contact your Razorfish rep or email us at **techsummit@razorfish.com** for more information._
+Please contact your Publicis Sapient rep or email us at **techsummit@publicissapient.com** for more information._